zonneplan/KiBot/README.md

 - `erc_warnings`: [boolean=false] Option for `run_erc`.
 ERC warnings are considered errors.
 - `fill_zones`: [boolean=false] Fill all zones again and save the PCB.
 - `filters`: [list(dict)] A list of entries to filter out ERC/DRC messages.
+        Note that ignored errors will become KiBot warnings (i.e. `(W058) ...`).
+        To farther ignore these warnings use the `filters` option in the `global` section.
   * Valid keys:
     - `error`: [string=''] Error id we want to exclude.
                A name for KiCad 6 or a number for KiCad 5, but always a string.
     - *error_number*: Alias for number.
     - `filter`: [string=''] Name for the filter, for documentation purposes.
     - *filter_msg*: Alias for filter.
     - `number`: [number=0] Error number we want to exclude.
                 KiCad 5 only.
     - `regex`: [string=''] Regular expression to match the text for the error we want to exclude.
     - *regexp*: Alias for regex.
 - `ignore_unconnected`: [boolean=false] Option for `run_drc`.
 Ignores the unconnected nets.
 Useful if you didn't finish the routing.